napolux/weather/README.md

+# Weather

+Some details about the app:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+* The project is using [dotenv-safe](https://www.npmjs.com/package/dotenv-safe) for env. configuration.
+See `.env.example` for details.
+You'll need an account/app id provided by [https://openweathermap.org/](https://openweathermap.org/) to make it work on your local environment

 ## Available Scripts